Do you want to import/export your widget settings in WordPress?

-Similarly, let’s say you are moving a WordPress site and want to save widget settings, so they can be used easily later on.
+Similarly, let’s say you are moving a WordPress site and want to save widget settings so they can be used easily later in your new theme.

-Lastly, this method also comes in handy if you want to save your widget settings as a backup when changing WordPress themes or testing different widget layouts.
+Lastly, this method also comes in handy if you want to save your widget settings as a backup when changing WordPress themes or testing different widget layouts in your current theme.

-That being said, let’s take a look at how to easily import/export widget settings in WordPress.
+That being said, let’s look at how to easily import/export widget settings in WordPress.

 How to Import and Export Widget Settings in WordPress

-Upon activation, you need to visit the Tools » Widget Importer & Exporter page and click on the ‘Export Widgets’ button.
+Upon activation, you need to visit the Tools » Widget Importer & Exporter page in your WordPress admin dashboard and click on the ‘Export Widgets’ button.

 You can now switch back to the website where you want to import the widgets.

-Again, you would need to first install and activate the Widget Importer & Exporter plugin.
-After that, head over to the Tools » Widget Importer & Exporter page to import your widgets.
+Again, you must install and activate the Widget Importer & Exporter plugin first.
+After that, head over to the Tools » Widget Importer & Exporter page to import your WordPress widgets.

 From here, you can click on the ‘Choose File’ button to select and upload the .wie file you downloaded earlier.

 Alternatively, you can click on the ‘copy and paste’ link to manually copy and paste the contents of your .wie backup file.